Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: Introduction

-\cite{kamdar2016machine} applied this approach to galaxies in the Illustris simulation and they found ML can approximately mimic galaxies evolved in an N-body + hydrodynamical simulation.
-Along with that, ML can predict the population of galaxies in a few minutes in contrast to millions of CPU hours in the simulations, highlighting its potential for statistical galaxy formation studies. \cite{10.1093/mnras/sty1169} developed a similar framework based on the \mufasa\ simulation, however, this was only applied to pre-selected central star-forming galaxies, since including satellites or quenched galaxies resulted in significantly poorer predictions. \cite{10.1093/mnras/stx3293} and \cite{10.1093/mnras/staa234} applied an ML framework to predict \HI\ data from broad-band optical properties, which while it did not connect galaxies to halos, introduced the idea of using an ML pre-classifier to distinguish star-forming from quenched galaxies. \cite{lovell2022machine} addressed the limitation that the training set from small-volume hydrodynamic simulations does not include large galaxy clusters, by employing a combined training set on the EAGLE simulation plus the C-EAGLE cluster zoom simulations. \cite{10.1093/mnras/stab1120} employed a hybrid approach where the star formation rate was predicted using the analytic equilibrium the model~\citep{10.1111/j.1365-2966.2011.20148.x,mitra2015equilibrium}, and then used as an input for the ML to train for gas properties, resulting in increased accuracy.
-In many of these works, the ML framework does an excellent job of predicting quantities that grow steadily like stellar mass or metallicity but struggles with accuracy for features that fluctuate over time such as the Star Formation Rate (SFR), \HI mass ($M_{\rm HI}$), and H$_2$ mass ($M_{\rm H2}$).
+\cite{kamdar2016machine} applied this approach to galaxies in the Illustris simulation and found that ML could approximately mimic galaxies evolved in an N-body + hydrodynamical simulation.
+Furthermore, ML can predict the population of galaxies in a few minutes, in contrast to the millions of CPU hours required for the simulations, highlighting its potential for statistical galaxy formation studies. \cite{10.1093/mnras/sty1169} developed a similar framework based on the \mufasa\ simulation; however, it was only applied to pre-selected central SF galaxies, since including satellites or Q galaxies resulted in significantly poorer predictions. \cite{10.1093/mnras/stx3293} and \cite{10.1093/mnras/staa234} applied an ML framework to predict \HI\ data from broadband optical properties; while it did not connect galaxies to halos, it introduced the idea of using an ML pre-classifier to distinguish SF from Q galaxies. \cite{lovell2022machine} addressed the limitation that the training set from small-volume hydrodynamic simulations does not include large galaxy clusters by employing a combined training set of the EAGLE~\citep{schaye2015eagle} simulation plus the C-EAGLE~\citep{10.1093/mnras/stx1647} cluster zoom simulations. \cite{10.1093/mnras/stab1120} employed a hybrid approach where the SFR was predicted using the analytic equilibrium model~\citep{10.1111/j.1365-2966.2011.20148.x, mitra2015equilibrium}, then used as an input for ML to train on gas properties, improving accuracy.
+In many of these works, the ML framework does an excellent job of predicting quantities that grow steadily (like $M_*$ or metallicity) but struggles with accuracy for features that fluctuate over time (SFR, $M_{\rm HI}$, and $M_{\rm H2}$).
 Many upcoming large-scale structure and intensity mapping surveys for cosmology employ tracers closely related to the latter quantities.
 Thus, while ML has great potential to populate halos with baryonic properties, there remains substantial room for improvement.